 Are you looking for a special present, something unique, something Mackintosh, we offer an exclusive range of choice in a tranquil setting.

-Please note, Mackintosh Queen’s Cross will be closed 16 January to 4 February 2018 due to arrangements for Celtic Connections.
+Please note, Mackintosh Queen’s Cross will be closed throughout January until 6 February 2019 due to arrangements for Celtic Connections.
 Sorry for any inconvenience this may cause.

 Closed on Good Friday, Easter Monday, May Bank Holiday Mondays, Glasgow Fair Monday, and Christmas to New Year.